lambdaprime/fireguard/README.md

 fireguard <COMMAND>
 ```

-COMMAND is one of the following:
+COMMAND is one of the following: vm, net

+## vm

+vm command accepts following arguments:

 - create [JQ\_EXPRESSION] -- create a new VM by copying ORIGIN to a STAGE.
 If JQ_EXPRESSION is given then update its vm\_config.json with accordance to it.
 - showAll -- show information about all available VMs